lkiesow/opencast-repository/README.md

 --------------

 - `opencast_version_major`
-  - The version of Opencast for which the repository should be installed.
+  - The version of Opencast for which the repository should be installed (_required_).
 - `opencast_repository_enabled_release`
   - If the release repository shall be enabled (default: `false`)
 - `opencast_repository_enabled_testing`